-UPDATE: The longhouse component of Grandfather’s Wisdom, carved in 2012 by Andrea Wilbur-Sigo, will return to her studio on February 9 for restoration, and will be reinstalled in late 2022.
+UPDATE: The longhouse component of Grandfather’s Wisdom, carved in 2012 by Andrea Wilbur-Sigo, will return to her studio on February 9 for restoration, and will be reinstalled in Spring 2023.

 Science, art, design, and ecology come together at Brightwater, one of the largest wastewater treatment facilities in the world.
 Located north of Woodinville, WA, the property includes a park, a community gathering space, an exhibition hall, and a scientific learning laboratory in addition to the structures that house technical operations.
 Throughout the site, integrated and portable artworks highlight the science of the treatment processes, illuminate the history of the place, and reveal the role of people in the lifecycle of water.

 The foreground landscape, visible from the street, features Andrea Wilbur-Sigo’s Grandfather’s Wisdom, which celebrates the perspectives and aquatic culture of the Squaxin Island Tribe and the First Peoples of Puget Sound.

 “This [artwork] represents in a modern view what a longhouse would look like standing in a place that it's highly likely one might have been,” says Andrea, the first documented woman carver in her tribe and native family.